A History of Palomar Observatory

 Carolyn Shoemaker is an astronomer who beginning in 1980 used the 18-inch telescope to search of Earth-crossing asteroids.
 Gene Shoemaker was a geologist and an early advocate for the science of astrogeology.
 Together with David Levy, they are credited with using the 18-inch telescope to discover Comet Shoemaker-Levy 9 on March 24, 1993.
 Over a year later in July 1994, this comet broke apart before colliding with Jupiter.

-A program with a very long list of contributors, PTF is an automated survey system searching for optical transient and variable sources.
+A program with a very long list of contributors, The Palomar Transient Factory was an automated survey system searching for optical transient and variable sources.
 The program began operations on the Samuel Oschin Schmidt Telescope on December 13, 2008 and completed commissioning during the summer of 2009.
 Between that time and late summer 2014, PTF and its successor have found 2,288 supernovae.

-The system uses a number of partner institutions to conduct automated image subtraction and image classification.
-All of the resources of Palomar Observatory are brought to bear in this program: the 48-inch telescope captures images of the entire visible sky every five days; after image subtraction and classification, transient objects of interest are subject to photometric measurements on the 60-inch telescope.
-Those things that continue to demand attention are then examined spectroscopically with the Hale Telescope or other large instrument.
+The system used a number of partner institutions to conduct automated image subtraction and image classification.
+All of the resources of Palomar Observatory were brought to bear in this program: the 48-inch telescope to capture images of the entire visible sky every five days; after image subtraction and classification, transient objects of interest were subject to photometric measurements on the 60-inch telescope.
+Those things that continue to demand attention were then examined spectroscopically with the Hale Telescope or other large instrument.

-An upgraded version, the Intermediate Palomar Transient Factory, recently replaced the original PTF.
-In 2016 or 2017 a more advanced upgrade, the Zwicky Transient Facility, will replace iPTF.
-The original concept continues: with greatly improved detectors, 48-inch telescope will continue as a survey instrument supplying scientifically valuable targets to the larger telescopes on the mountain and elsewhere.
+An upgraded version, the Intermediate Palomar Transient Factory, replaced the original PTF.
+In 2017 a more advanced upgrade, the Zwicky Transient Facility, replaced iPTF.
+The original concept continues: with greatly improved detectors, 48-inch telescope continues as a survey instrument supplying scientifically valuable targets to the larger telescopes on the mountain and elsewhere.

 A collection of images and videos pertaining to the Observatory's history can be found in the vintage media gallery.
 Chronology presents a graphic timeline of Palomar-related events since the 1920s to the present.
 Iconic images from the science programs are distributed throughout the telescopes pages as well as in the astronomical media gallery.